-The breakthrough musical from the mastermind behind Hamilton makes its way to the Hayes
+The breakthrough musical from the mastermind behind Hamilton is heading to the Opera House

 While American composer and lyricist Lin-Manuel Miranda is a legitimate superstar thanks to his blockbuster rap musical Hamilton, he wrote an absolute gem for his 2008 Broadway debut.
 There’s a contained energy and slickness to In the Heights that cuts directly to the heart – to describe it as an auspicious debut is a huge understatement.